kontan/masync/readme.md

 ## How to implement your own Async objects?

-You need not any external libraries to implement your own Async object.
-Your task must have the following type signature:
+**You need not any external libraries to implement your own Async object.** Even if you don't use *masync.js*, you can write a Async object because a masync-style asynchronous object is very simple.
+Your Async task must have the following type signature:

     interface Async<T> {
         (succ: (t: T)=>void, fail: ()=>void): void;